dougc333/cs231n/README.md

 ```
 The result should be all True.

 7) the issue with softmax() is the performance hit a transpose causes.
-Added transpose document.
+TBD, Transpose tiling + add distributed scatter, scattergather.
 8) Probability review.
 Joint, Conditional and Marginal Probabilities and implications for NN>